LinuxLovah/TuxTwitchTalker/README.md

     > **git clone https://github.com/LinuxLovah/TuxTwitchTalker**

 	or [download](https://github.com/LinuxLovah/TuxTwitchTalker/archive/refs/heads/main.zip) and expand the contents into some directory.
 If you clone the repository, it makes it much easier to keep it updated.
+If you download the zip file, unzip it into an empty directory.
+3. Open up a command line shell in the directory you cloned/unzipped TuxTwitchTalker into
-3. Run **npm install** in the project directory to install all the NodeJS modules the project depends on.
+4. Run **npm install** in that shell to install all the NodeJS modules the project depends on.

-Configuration
+Configuring TuxTwitchTalker
 ---
 TuxTwitchTalker is configured using [a JSON file](https://en.wikipedia.org/wiki/JSON), which allows complex expressions and lists to flexibly customize it.
-The default configuration file is **config.json**.
-You can specify a different filename for the config file as the first parameter to the command
+The default configuration file is **config.json**
-> node TuxTwitchTalker.js my_other_config_file.json

 There is a sample configuration file called **sample_config.json**.
 It's important to note that JSON file doesn't support comments, so the documentation is included as JSON format as lines starting with **"COMMENT"**.
 1. Copy **sample_config.json** to **config.json**
 2. Edit config.json in your favorite text editor.
 Do not use Word, or Wordpad, or any other word processing program that will change characters to non-ASCII characters.
-3. TuxTwitchTalker can log in with your personal username, or you can create a new twitch account for the bot to log into.
-Add the username to the config file
-4. Generate an OAuth hash at https://twitchapps.com/tmi/ while logged into Twitch as the username the bot will log in as, and add the hash to the config file
+On Windows, Notepad will work.
-5. Follow the directions in the config file to fill in the rest of the file, like users to respond to, etc.
+3. Follow the directions in the config file to fill in the rest of the file, like users to respond to, etc.  All sections that start with **"COMMENT** are just documentation to help you, and should not be changed.

+The most important settings to update before the bot will run are:
+- "BOT_NAME"
+- "TMI_OAUTH"
+- "IGNORE_USERS"
+- "ADMIN_USERS"
+- "CHANNELS"

 Running TuxTwitchTalker